The first video game ever created was "Tennis for Two" in 1958, played on an oscilloscope.

 Team Discussion Tool

-Welcome to The Haketech’s Team Discussion Tool — a place built for gamers, strategists, modders, and gear enthusiasts to dive deep into meaningful conversation.
-Whether you’re leading a raid, fine-tuning your frame rate setup, or offering modding tips, this is your home for smart, spirited, and skillful discussion.
+Welcome to a space built for gamers, strategists, and gear enthusiasts to dive into deep conversation.
+Whether you are leading a raid or fine-tuning frame rates, this is your home for smart discussion.

 Play Fair with Attribution